ONCache: A Cache-Based Low-Overhead Container Overlay Network

-The analysis is similar for other kinds of tunneling protocols.}.
-Usually, the encapsulation is done by the host network stack that resides in the host namespace.
-The stack encapsulates or decapsulates the VXLAN header, UDP header, IP header and MAC header.
-Netfilter may also track connections and do packet filtering/mangling here.
-Host network stack takes up 24\%/21\% time on the egress/ingress path, respectively.
+The analysis is similar for other tunneling protocols.} network stack*.} The VXLAN network stack performs egress and ingress routing for VXLAN packets and encapsulates or decapsulates the outer headers (including VXLAN header, UDP header, IP header, and MAC header) to or from the packets.
+In Antrea, VXLAN routing is accelerated by OVS, resulting in notably low routing overhead.
+Additionally, conntrack tracks connections, and netfilter filters packets at this stage.

-\textbf{Link layer processing.} The link layer processing overhead on the egress path is mainly the transmit queuing at physical NIC; the overhead on the ingress path is mainly caused by allocating socket buffer and GRO (generic receive offload) \cite{gro}.
-On receiving of packets, GRO first tries to coalesce packets from the same flow to larger packets.
-GRO can reduce the number of packets delivered to the network stack and lower the processing overhead.
-Link layer processing takes up 23\% and 30\% time on the egress path and the ingress path.

-\textbf{\emph{Takeaway} \#2} Compared to a bare metal network, we can see that the veth pair, bridge/OVS, and the host network stack are the \emph{extra data path} of the overlay network.
-The \emph{extra data path} incurs overhead and degrades network performance.
+\textbf{Link layer.} On the egress path, the link layer queues and transmits packets to the network; on the ingress path, it allocates socket buffers and receives packets from the network.